HaijiangYan/mcmcp_vae_exp/README.md

 # Markov Chain Monte Carlo with People&Variational Auto-Encoder

-Markov Chain Monte Carlo with People&VAE (MCMCP-VAE) is a method for uncovering  mental representations that exploits an equivalence between a model of human choice behavior and an element of an MCMC algorithm.
+VAE-guided Markov Chain Monte Carlo with People (MCMCP-VAE) is a method for accelerating the MCMCP to uncover mental representations.

+This experiment was established based on Dallinger, which is a package for developing online studies in Psychology, Behavioral Science, and Economics.